freshmurry/vibecodeforstartup/README.md

 ### 🏗️ Built on Cloudflare's Platform

-Cloudflare VibeSDK Build utilizes the full Cloudflare developer ecosystem:
+VibeCode for Startup Build utilizes the full Cloudflare developer ecosystem:

 - **Frontend**: React + Vite with modern UI components
 - **Backend**: Workers with Durable Objects for AI agents